dcosgrov/getting_and_cleansing_data/README.md

 The run_analysis.R script is capable of reading the aforementioned input files and produces the following file output to the designated current working directory:

-summary_data.out
+summary_data.txt

-The summary_data.out file contains average calculations of the underlying 68 mean and standard deviation metrics contained within the X_train.txt and X_test.txt data files for each unique activity/subject combination.
+The summary_data.txt file contains average calculations of the underlying 68 mean and standard deviation metrics contained within the X_train.txt and X_test.txt data files for each unique activity/subject combination.